-THE EQUILIBRIUM INSTITUTE'S RECOMMENDATIONS FOR MODERNISING HUNGARIAN K-12 EDUCATION
+THE EQUILIBRIUM INSTITUTE'S RECOMMENDATIONS

-AREA PROPOSAL FUTURE VISION K-12 education should prepare students for handling constant uncertainty; proactively engaging with society; and living a full and meaningful life!
+AREA RECOMMENDATION FUTURE VISION K-12 education should prepare students for handling constant uncertainty; proactively engaging with society; and living a full and meaningful life!
 K-12 education should help raise autonomous and creative citizens who can cooperate, are empathetic, open to the world and have the ability to continue learning and thinking once they have left school!
 The school of the future should be based on fostering skills and competencies; supporting students in their individual educational pathways; and it should also be autonomous, democratic and digitalised!
 TEACHER SHORTAGE Based on the model of the educational pathway of physicians and psychologists, let's introduce a 4+1+3-year pathway in the training of teachers!

 Let's launch an awareness-raising campaign to improve the social standing of teachers and education!

-TEACHER SHORTAGE Let's increase the pay of teachers to twice the level of the average salary by 2030!
+Let's increase the pay of teachers to twice the level of the average salary by 2030!
 A more dynamic income trajectory for teachers!
 Let's make sure that teachers who reach the age of retirement continue teaching!
 Let's temporarily bring back former teachers who have left the profession!
-AUTONOMY AND QUALITY A central education strategy but autonomous schools!
-Risk-based performance assessment!
-Let's make sure that our schools become networked!
-Let's incentivise our schools to innovate!